What budget for activities and outings Kenya?

 Discover a passion for kitesurfing.
 Kenya is a favorite destination for kitesurfers!
 The best periods are from December to February (the period chosen for the famous Kenya Kite Cup in Diani; https://kitecupkenya.com), then from July to September.
 The spots all along the coast, from Lamu to Mwambweni, via Watamu, Nyali Beach and Diani Beach, offer ideal conditions for practicing and learning, in a picture-postcard setting.
 You'll find numerous kitesurfing centers where you can rent equipment, start out or perfect your skills (Diani is home to the largest number).

 Fly over the Masaai Mara in a hot-air balloon.
-Floating in the air above Kenya's endless plains, watching the sun rise into the Mara sky and color the wildlife and savannah is an unforgettable experience.
+Floating in the air above Kenya's endless plains, watching the sun rise into the Mara sky and color the wildlife as well as the savannah, is an unforgettable experience.
 Thrills and chills guaranteed... but at a price.

 Other options are also available.
 Some operators offer fishing and horse-riding holidays.
-Lovers of music or yoga will not be left out, with numerous events throughout the year.
+Lovers of music and yoga are also catered for, with numerous events held throughout the year.

 In Kenya, and particularly in Nairobi, there's plenty to tempt your credit card.
 The pretty Kenyan designer boutiques and brands (fashion and accessories, design, decoration, leather goods...), which can be found in the capital, charge European prices.
 Local craftsmanship is rich and varied.
 Items that can be purchased in stores, hotels or shopping malls are generally priced higher than those on the markets; the products are selected and you won't have to haggle.
 On the other hand, haggling is still the order of the day in the markets, where there are fewer middlemen and you'll be able to get a good deal, but prices are always up for discussion... a lot.